Interface 0.96″ OLED Display with Raspberry Pi Pico

 SSD1306.py

 Firstly you need to create a new file in Thonny IDE.
-Copy the following code & save the file by the name ssd1306.py in Raspberry Pi Pico Board.
+Copy the following code & save the file by the nameย ssd1306.py on Raspberry Pi Pico Board.

 main.py

-Open a new tab again in the Thonny IDE.
-Copy the following below code and paste it on the Thonny IDE new tab.
+Open a new tab again in theย Thonny IDE.
+Copy the following below code and paste it onto the Thonny IDE new tab.
 Save the file by the name main.py in Raspberry Pi Pico.

 Conclusion

-After Upload code You will see that the OLED Start Texting on Display.
+After the Upload code, You will see that the OLED Start Texting is on Display.